SynapseMedia/nucleus/docs/guide/processing.md

 ```

 !!! tip
     The `engine` function from the `processing` package is a polymorphic function that automatically selects the appropriate engine based on the type of multimedia passed as a parameter.
-Please see more about [built-in engines](../dev/engines.md).
+Please see more about [built-in engines](../reference/processing/engines.md).

 ## Options

 Each engine provides a set of built-in configuration options that modify the engine's output and are tailored to the specific characteristics of each multimedia type.

-Configuring our engine is easy using the `configure` method.
+Configuring our engine is straightforward with the use of the `configure` method.
-Let's see an example of configuring the image engine:
+Let's explore an example of how to configure the image engine:

 ```python